 Once you have made your contact information public, unlocked your domain, and received the authorisation code from your current registrar, you can begin the actual transfer process.
 You have to initiate the transfer process on your new domain name registrar – the one you are transferring the domain name to.

-You will be asked to enter some information.
-You will also have to input the authorisation code you got from your old registrar.
 The process is usually straightforward and is indicated by a series of prompts.
-Just follow the prompts, and you will do just fine.
+You will be asked to enter some information, and you will also have to input the authorisation code you got from your old registrar.

-Once you are done with the process, your new domain name registrar will tell you how much time it will take to transfer your domain name.
+Once you are done with the process, your new domain name registrar will tell you how long it will take to transfer your domain name.

 The period can be up to two weeks (14 days), but it is usually less than that.
 Some registrars will also send regular updates to you via email.